konijn/PowerShellWebServers/README.md

 * Differentiate between text and binary responses
 * Dumb down parameters for easier reading / cutting lines
 * Support binary mime types (PowerShell 5.1 and 6+)
-* You can kill now by pressing control C (sometimes you need to press twice)
+* You can kill now by pressing control C
+* Added support for PS7+

 ## wsx.ps1